+$(Former\ name,\ former\ address\ and\ former\ fiscal\ year,\ if\ changed\ since\ last\ report)$

-(Former name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act:
+Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, \$0.0001 par value per share PANW The Nasdaq Stock Market LLC (Nasdaq Global Select Market) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer Emerging growth company Non-accelerated filer Smaller reporting company П П If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes

-The number of shares outstanding of the registrant's common stock as of February 10, 2023 was 302,607,942.
+Title of each class Trading Symb ol(s) Name of each exchange on w hich registered Common stock, \$0.0001 par value per share PANW The Nasdaq Stock Maı (Nasdaq Global Select Indicate by check mark whether the registran 12 months (or for such shorter period that the 90 days.
+Yes \boxtimes No \square ' ' 1 1 ' ' O O 0 1 0 Indicate by check mark whether the registran (§232.405 of this chapter) during the precedi 5 5 1 0 Indicate by check mark whether the registran company.
+See the definitions of "large accele Act.
+Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by financial accounting standards provided purs 8 ise the extended transi tion period for complying with any new or revised Indicate by check mark whether the registran t is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ The number of shares outstanding of the regi strant's cor nmon stock as of May 12, 2023 was 305,854,824.

-TABLE OF CONTENTS

 Page PART I - FINANCIAL INFORMATION Item 1.
-Financial Statements 3 Condensed Consolidated Balance Sheets as of January 31, 2023 and July 31, 2022 3 Condensed Consolidated Statements of Operations for the Three and Six Months Ended January 31, 2023 and January 31, 2022 4 Condensed Consolidated Statements of Comprehensive Income (Loss) for the Three and Six Months Ended January 31, 2023 and January 31, 2022 5 Condensed Consolidated Statements of Stockholders' Equity for the Three and Six Months Ended January 31, 2023 and January 31, 2022 6 Condensed Consolidated Statements of Cash Flows for the Six Months Ended January 31, 2023 and January 31, 2022 8 Notes to Condensed Consolidated Financial Statements 9 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 22 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 35 Item 4.
-Controls and Procedures 35 PART II - OTHER INFORMATION Item 1.
-Legal Proceedings 36 Item 1A.
-Risk Factors 37 Item 2.
+Financial Statements 3 Condensed Consolidated Balance Sheets as of April 30, 2023 and July 31, 2022 3 Condensed Consolidated Statements of Operations for the Three and Nine Months Ended April 30, 2023 and April 30, 2022 4 Condensed Consolidated Statements of Comprehensive Income (Loss) for the Three and Nine Months Ended April 30, 2023 and April 30, 2022 5 Condensed Consolidated Statements of Stockholders' Equity for the Three and Nine Months Ended April 30, 2023 and April 30, 2022 6 Condensed Consolidated Statements of Cash Flows for the Nine Months Ended April 30, 2023 and April 30, 2022 6 8 9 Notes to Condensed Consolidated Financial Statements 9 Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations 23 Item 3.
+Quantitative and Qualitative Disclosures About Market Risk 36 Item 4.
+Controls and Procedures 36 PART II - OTHER INFORMATION Item 1.
+Legal Proceedings 37 Item 1A.
+Risk Factors 38 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds 63 Item 6.
-Exhibits 64 Signatures 65
+Exhibits 64 Signatures 65 Item 1A.
+Item 2.
+Item 6.
+Risk Factors Unregistered Sales of Equity Securities and Use of Proceeds Exhibits 38 63 64